 “Then we had better get started, the day is only so long,” sighed Char.

 “That’s okay,” said Taylor.
 “We can stay out all night if we need to.”

 “Because,” Taylor squeezed his hand.
 “I said they could use our hut, you know, for their first night or two as a couple.
 Apparently Samook is really looking forward to it.
 Sax doesn’t have a hut yet, seeing as he only got mated today and they need to choose a location for the village.
 The lab is bare, though they can make that their home until they can grow a hut.
 But they should be comfortable tonight at least, don’t you think?”

 Taylor smiled.
 “It won’t be the first time she’s slept on our bed.
-When you were healing it was better than the ground.
+When you were healing, it was better than being on the ground.
 But I’m sure she’ll clean up any hairs.”

 “No, that’s fine, but-”

 “Look, Char, we’ll find a nice spot by a creek or something, out under the stars.
 As an added incentive you can play with my hair.”

 “I do look forward to that…” sighed Char.

 “…all of my hairs.
 It’s a warm night after many warm nights.
 Actually, it might be a little stuffy in our hut.”